Skip to main content

 Strong data consistency guarantee

-JuiceFS guarantees a "close-to-open" consistency, which means that when two or more clients read and write the same file at the same time, the changes made by client A may not be immediately visible to client B. Other client is guaranteed to see the latest data when they re-opens the file only if client A closes the file, no matter whether the file is on the same node with A or not.
+JuiceFS ensures close-to-open consistency.
+When multiple clients are reading and writing to the same file, changes made by client A may not be immediately visible to client B. Once client A closes the file, any other client, no matter whether the file is on the same node with A, is guaranteed to see the latest data upon reopening the file.

 Increase cache size to improve performance

-Since object storage is a network-based storage service, it will inevitably encounter access latency.
-To solve this problem, JuiceFS provides and enables caching mechanism by default, i.e. allocating a part of local storage as a buffer layer between data and object storage, and caching data asynchronously to local storage when reading files.
-Please refer to "Cache" for more details.
+Since object storage is a network-based service, access latency is inevitable.
+To mitigate this, JuiceFS offers a caching mechanism, enabled by default.
+This allocates a portion of local storage as a buffer layer between your data and the object storage, asynchronously caching data to local storage when files are accessed.
+For more details, refer to Cache.

-JuiceFS will set 100GiB cache in $HOME/.juicefs/cache or /var/jfsCache directory by default.
-Setting a larger cache space on a faster SSD can effectively improve read and write performance of JuiceFS even more .
+JuiceFS sets 100GiB cache in the $HOME/.juicefs/cache or /var/jfsCache directory by default.
+Setting a larger cache space on a faster SSD can effectively improve read and write performance of JuiceFS.

-You can use --cache-dir to adjust the location of the cache directory and --cache-size to adjust the size of the cache space, e.g.:
+You can use --cache-dir to adjust the location of the cache directory and --cache-size to adjust the size of the cache space.
+For example:

 juicefs mount